imbforge/NGSpipe2go/README.md

 ## Compile a project report ##

-The final result of the provided pipelines will be saved in the ./reports folder.
-The Rmd file can be edited or customised using a text editor and then converted into HTML report using knitr
+The results of the pipeline modules will be saved in the ./results folder.
+The final report Rmd-file is stored in the ./reports folder and can be edited or customised using a text editor before converting into a HTML report using knitr.

     R usage:
-    rmarkdown::render("mps.report.Rmd")
+    rmarkdown::render("reports/mps.report.Rmd")